-UPS is a global leader in logistics, offering a broad range of solutions, including transporting packages and freight, facilitating international trade, and deploying advanced technology to more efficiently manage the world of business.
+UPS is a global leader in logistics, offering a broad range of solutions, including transporting packages and freight, facilitating international trade and deploying advanced technology to more efficiently manage the world of business.
 Since its founding in 1907, UPS has built a legacy as a caring and responsible corporate citizen, supporting programmes that provide long-term solutions to community needs.
-Founded in 1951, The UPS Foundation leads its global citizenship programmes and is responsible for facilitating community involvement with local, national, and global communities.
+Founded in 1951, The UPS Foundation leads its global citizenship programmes and is responsible for facilitating community involvement to local, national and global communities.

 Starting in 2014, The UPS Foundation’s and UPS’s long-time partnership with Gavi draws on the company’s deep expertise in health care supply chain management.
 Since that time, UPS has provided funding and technical expertise aimed at establishing reliable cold chain networks, expanding last-mile delivery of vaccines, broadening the pool of trained supply chain managers in priority countries and spearheading innovation.